 After doing the upper cervicals, do a complete round of the lower neck.
 You will find that stretches #2, #3, #9, and#10 are usually the stiffest.

 Focus on the tight and restricted areas.
-Stretches along the muscle, and when turning your neck, it may be stiff and uncomfortable.
+Stretching the muscle, and when turning your neck, it may be stiff and uncomfortable.
 Still, don’t overstretch the back of your neck.
 If you have Forward-Head Posture, you may find that stretching the base of your neck in the front to be very useful in offering relief.
 Releasing the muscles around the collarbone brings the head back.
 In effect, this takes tension off of the levator scapula.

 Be gentle and persistent in your stretching, Don’t do this forcefully, or it may just be extra painful.
 The Box only takes about 6 minutes, but you want to take longer.
 This allows you to focus on gentle repetitions that work this loose.
 Don’t hold the stretches longer.
 Instead, do more repetitions of very gentle stretches.

 Look at the angle of the levator scapula in this illustration.
 Focus on lengthening the base of the neck in the front.
 Don’t overstretch and weaken this muscle.
 In Forward-Head Posture, it is already weakened.

 Stretches along the back of the neck may feel like they hit the spot, but they tend to overstretch this area.
-The Box is great for releasing key muscles at the top of the neck that hold the head onto the neck.
+The Box is great for releasing key muscles at the top of the neck that holds the head onto the neck.

 Do You Have Forward-Head Posture?

 This muscle is often overstretched and overpowered by Forward-Head Posture.
 As the head moves forward, the opposing muscles become short and strong.
 Consequently, this muscle becomes overstretched and tight.
 Once the head has become imbalanced over the torso, this muscle fights to rebalance posture.

 The exercise in this post is really great for releasing tension in the head, neck, and upper back.
 It is particularly good at strengthening the muscle that lower shoulders and releasing the muscles that keep them high and tight.